thomasw/querylist/README.md

 ### BetterDicts

 BetterDicts wrap normal dicts.
-They have all of the same functionality you'd expect from a normal dict:
+They have all of the same functionality one would expect from a normal dict:

     >>> from querylist import BetterDict
     >>> src = {'foo': 'bar', 'items': True}